Merchants National Bank (Winona, Minnesota): Significance

 Until the early 20th century America's civic institutions looked to European antecedents for architectural models.
 As a result, neoclassical columns and pediments not only predominated but also served as billboards proclaiming the security and gravitas of these establishments.
 The Merchants National Bank departed from this tradition by taking its inspiration from native sources—the uniquely American architecture of Louis Sullivan and the Prairie School tenets of Frank Lloyd Wright.
 Sullivan's 1908 National Farmers' Bank of Owatonna first demonstrated how successful the marriage of American style and banking needs could be.

 The Winona bank was unusual for its time and place.
-In the prosperous river town where Victorian commercial blocks prevailed, the bank's cube-like geometry was arrestingly different.
-Botanically inspired (and decidedly nonclassical) terracotta ornamentation crept across its façades.
-Stained glass, generally reserved for religious structures, was used liberally in expansive windows and a sky lit ceiling, transforming daylight into a multi-hued glow.
-Yet the building was also firmly rooted in the Minnesota landscape.
-Earthy brick and terracotta referenced the town's history of brick manufacturing.
-Large wall murals, depicting river scenes and the Wisconsin bluffs, spoke of the natural beauty that first lured settlers to the area.
-In its singularity and sense of place, the remarkable American-bred structure evoked a sense of pride among Winonans and Minnesotans alike.
+In the river town where Victorian commercial blocks prevailed, the bank's cube-like geometry was different.
+Botanically inspired terracotta ornamentation was widespread across its façades.
+Stained glass, generally reserved for religious structures, was used in expansive windows and a sky lit ceiling.
+Yet the building was also rooted in the Minnesota landscape.
+Brick and terracotta referenced the town's history of brick manufacturing.
+Large wall murals, depicting river scenes and the Wisconsin bluffs were around the bank.
+In its singularity and sense of place, the structure evoked a sense of pride among Winonans and Minnesotans alike.